 antibiotics carefully can help to reduce the chance of bacteria becoming

 When your doctor prescribes a course of an antibiotic it is intended to

 treat only your current illness.
 Paying attention to the following advice

-will help prevent the emergence of resistant bacteria that could stop
+will help prevent the emergence of resistant bacteria that could stop the

-1. It is very important that you take the antibiotic at the right dose,
+1. It is very important that you take the antibiotic at the right dose, at the

-your doctor or pharmacist to explain.
+pharmacist to explain.

 2. You should not take an antibiotic unless it has been prescribed

 specifically for you and you should use it only to treat the infection

 for which it was prescribed.